 6. I have come to the conclusion that these mechanisms are not sufficient to achieve the degree of accountability desirable in a democracy:

-• Of the existing self-regulation measures, only one or two newspapers have appointed an ombudsman or readers’ representative.
+• Of the existing self-regulation measures, only one or two newspapers have appointed an ombudsman or readers’ representative.7.
+The problems with both the external and self-regulatory mechanisms are inherent, and cannot be easily remedied by piecemeal measures.

 • Online news publications are not covered.